 She holds a Ph.D degree in Business Administration and Quantitative Methods from Universidad Carlos III de Madrid and a Master degree in Business Economics and Management from M.A.I.Ch.
 All with distinction.
 In 2014-2015 she attended the Global Colloquium on Participant-Centered Learning, HBS Executive Education at Harvard Business School.

-Her work has been covered in media outlets such as The Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, CNBC, and the World Economic Forum.
+Her interests lie at the intersection of human resource management and industrial relations.
+Some of the topics she has researched are the impact of on-the-job training on firm productivity and the role of high performance work practices such as pay for performance, flexible working arrangements, and training in employee work effort.
+She has published in ILR Review, Human Resource Management, and Economic and Industrial Democracy.
+Her work has also been covered in media outlets such as The Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, CNBC, and the World Economic Forum.

 She is one of the founders of the London CYGNA group, which represents a network of female scholars.
 CYGNA's main objective is to promote interaction among academics and provide a forum for learning and support.
 She is also a member of the Academy of Management Society, the Strategic Management Society and the European Association of Labour Economics (EALE).

 She was the academic director of the MBA in International Management and currently she has been elected as the research director of the London campus.

 In 2020, she became an MBTI certified practitioner.